ashvinalex/kkwst-face-detection-be/README.md

 # KKWST-Face-Detection-BE

-This is a Backend Module of kkwst-face-detection, RESTful API built using FastAPI.
-It provides endpoints for interacting with User Accounts to manage user actions and to manage the application and utilizes the capabilities of [KKWST Face Detection Model](https://github.com/bascr/kkwst-face-detection#kkwst-face-detection-model)
+This is a Backend Module of kkwst-face-detection.
+It is a RESTful API built using FastAPI, providing endpoints for interacting with user accounts to manage user actions and the application.
+It utilizes the model - [KKWST Face Detection Model](https://github.com/bascr/kkwst-face-detection#kkwst-face-detection-model).

 This is part of an AI and ML Capstone project from the following Lambton College students: